 The School's principal activity, as specified in the Articles of Association, is the advancement of education.
 The School continues to fulfil its principal activity with much success.
-The school roll for 2017/18 averaged 1,146 (2016/17: 1,123) pupils with 695 in the senior school (2016/17: 675) and 451 in the junior school (2016/17: 448).
+The school roll for 2019/20 averaged 1,162 (2018/19 1,157) pupils with 729 in the senior school (2018/19: 714) and 433 in the junior school (2018/19: 443).
 This is a record number for the school.
-The School continues to gain in popularity with in excess of 1,155 pupils currently on roll.
-Waiting lists for the Junior School are exceptionally strong and record numbers have registered to sit the 11+ Senior School entrance examination for each of the past three years.
-This results in the resolve to maintain and build upon the high standards and successes for which the School is known.
+The School continues to gain in popularity with more than 1,200 pupils currently on roll.
+Waiting lists for the Junior School remain strong and record numbers have registered to sit the 11+ Senior School entrance examination for each of the past three years.